tmsfinancial logo

 When is the TPAR’s due date?

 The due date for lodging the TPAR report is 28 August every year.
-It is essential to lodge on time as the Australian Tax Office uses TPAR to pre-fill the income tax of sole traders, post information on ATO online platforms, and identify contractors who are not complying with their tax obligations.
-In addition, ATO has increased its focus on TPAR obligations of businesses that pay contractors and has announced that starting 23 March 2022, they will be imposing penalties on businesses that:
+It is crucial to lodge on time, as the Australian Tax Office (ATO) uses the TPAR to pre-fill income tax returns for sole traders, update information on ATO online platforms, and identify contractors who may not be complying with their tax obligations.
+The ATO has increased its focus on TPAR obligations for businesses that pay contractors and will impose penalties on businesses that:

-• were notified about their overdue TPAR through three non-lodgement letters,
+• Have been notified about their overdue TPAR through three non-lodgement letters

-• do not respond to ATO’s call about their overdue TPAR.
+• Do not respond to the ATO’s call regarding their overdue TPAR

 How can I lodge TPAR?